TikaFlow/bash-sql/README.md

 > prototype: floor(`x`)

-Returns the largest integer value not greater than `X`.
-Returns NULL if `X` is NULL.
+Returns the largest integer value not greater than `x`.
+Returns NULL if `x` is NULL.

 ### from_base64